dappsnation/akita-ng-fire/doc/collection/guard/api.md

 - If `string`: `canActivate` returns the `UrlTree` representation of the string. **Useful for redirection**.
 - Else `canActivate` always returns `true`.

-> **IMPORTANT** : The return value will only be evaluated if using the **Await Strategy**.
+> **IMPORTANT**: The return value will only be evaluated if using the **Await Strategy**.

 ### Example: Sync and Activate a Document

-To sync and activate a document when you enter a route, you can do :
+To sync and activate a document when you enter a route, you can do:

 ```typescript
 @Injectable({ providedIn: 'root' })